-Make no mistake: Brisbane should be on your Australia list.
+Make no mistake: Brisbane should be on your travel list.

 For any Airbnb fans, you’re also in total luck in Brisbane.
 The city is crawling with excellent Airbnb listings, including many Airbnb Plus options.
 You can easily find places under $100 per night for a non shared accommodation in great locations.